timperi/qtgamepadlegacy/README.md

-Qt Gamepad
+# Qt Gamepad Legacy

-A Qt 5 module that adds support for getting events from gamepad devices on multiple platforms.
+A Qt 6 module that adds support for getting events from gamepad devices on multiple platforms.

+This is Qt5's QtGamepad module ported to Qt6.
+I don't intend to develop it further; I'll just try to keep compatibility with upcoming Qt releases.

+I've only tested the `evdev` plugin which works fine.

 Supported Platforms:
 Native Backends